-Private Placement Offerings
+Threat: Private Placement Offerings

-Private placements are used to raise capital without having to comply with the registration requirements of securities laws.
-The exemption from registration allows companies to raise an unlimited amount of money, but only from investors who meet the definition of "accredited"-net worth of \$1 million, excluding the value of the primary residence, or annual income of \$200,000 or more (\$300,000 if married).
-That high bar doesn't prevent some promoters from trying to sell private placement offerings to any investor, regardless of their income or assets.
+RISKS TO INVESTORS: Private placement offerings are used to raise capital without having to comply with the registration requirements of securities laws.

+This exemption from registration allows companies to raise an unlimited amount of money, but only from investors who meet the definition of "accredited"-net worth of \$1 million, excluding the value of the primary residence, or annual income of \$200,000 or more (\$300,000 together with a spouse).